 Report all compensated and uncompensated positions held by you during the reporting period, as well as those positions you currently hold, as an officer, director, trustee, general partner, proprietor, representative, employee or consultant of (1) any corporation, company, firm, partnership, trust, or other business enterprise; (2) any non-profit organization; (3) any labor organization; (4) any educational institution; or (5) any organization other than the U.S. Government.
+This does not include passive investment interests as a limited partner or non-managing member of a limited liability company (i.e., you are just an investor and provide no services).
 Provide the name, address (city and state), and type of organization, the title or a brief functional description of the position, and the dates you held the position.